 |Semester fee at the University of Potsdam (currently a total of € 304)||51|

-Prospective students who are planning on using German financial aid (BAföG) should note that € 250 is the maximum rental cost considered as necessary.
+Prospective students who are planning on using German financial aid (BAföG) should note that € 325 is the maximum rental cost considered as necessary.
 This will not fully cover the average rental costs for the Potsdam area.
+This standard amount can vary depending on whether the applicant is eligible for independant BAföG (not parentally dependent).

 You should also expect higher food costs; up to € 200 a month may be realistic.
 If you have a car, you must also plan for additional expenses for car taxes, insurance and fuel.
 Expenses for learning materials can vary greatly depending on the subjects you study.
 You ask about general rules of thumb at your Departmental Student Representative Committee (Fachschaft) or in your departmental advisory office.